aashrai/GET-TO-WORK/Readme.md

 ![ScreenShot2](./art/timinggrid_screenshot.png)

 # TODO
-1. An In app floating guide to switch on the Accessibility Service for the app.
-2. Publish to playstore.
+1. Publish to playstore.

 ## How to use
 Make sure you switch on the **Accessibility Service** for the app in the accessibility menu.
-An in app floating guide for the same is coming soon.

 ## How does it work
 The app uses an **Accessibility Service** to track the currently launched app and launches an app lock with an abusive message to *inspire* you to go back to work